baconjs/bacon.js/README.md

 `stream.map(f)` maps values using given function, returning a new EventStream

+`stream.scan(seed, f)` scans stream with given seed value and accumulator function, resulting to a Property.
+For example, you might use zero as seed and a "plus" function as the accumulator to create an "integral" property.

 `stream.filter(f)` filters values using given predicate function

 `stream.takeWhile(f)` takes while given predicate function holds true